MariumKhan74/Developers-Hub-Internship/Task 3-Fraud Detection System/README.md

 Credit Card Fraud Detection System
 Project Overview
-This project develops a fraud detection system using the Credit Card Fraud Dataset.
-The system:
+This project develops a fraud detection system using machine learning to classify transactions as legitimate or fraudulent.
+The dataset used is the Credit Card Fraud Detection Dataset.
+The model is trained using Random Forest or Gradient Boosting to improve detection accuracy.
-✔️ Trains a machine learning model to detect fraudulent transactions ✔️ Uses data preprocessing techniques to handle class imbalance ✔️ Evaluates model performance using precision, recall, and F1-score ✔️ Provides a simple command-line interface to test transactions

-Dataset
-Source: Credit Card Fraud Detection Dataset

-Features:

-Time: Time elapsed since the first transaction

-V1 to V28: PCA-transformed numerical features

-Amount: Transaction amount

-Class: 0 (Legitimate) / 1 (Fraudulent)

-Project Steps
+Steps
-1️ Data Preprocessing
+1. Data Preprocessing

-Load dataset and explore class imbalance
+Load the dataset and explore class imbalance

 Handle imbalance using SMOTE (Synthetic Minority Over-sampling Technique)

 Normalize the Amount feature

+2. Feature Engineering
+Select relevant numerical features for training

+Standardize transaction amounts

-2️⃣ Model Training
+3. Model Training
+Split data into training and testing sets

-Train Random Forest or Gradient Boosting model
+Train a Random Forest or Gradient Boosting classifier

 Save the trained model as fraud_detection_model.pkl

-3️⃣ Model Evaluation
+4. Model Evaluation

-Compute Precision, Recall, F1-score

-4️⃣ Testing Interface
+Evaluate the model using accuracy, precision, recall, and F1-score

+5. Fraud Detection Interface
-Create a simple command-line interface (test.py)
+Implement a command-line interface to test transactions

-Allow users to enter transaction details
+Allow users to input transaction details and receive a prediction

-Predict whether a transaction is fraudulent or legitimate

-How to Run the Project
+How to Run the Scripts
-🔹 1.
-Install Dependencies
+Step 1: Install Dependencies
 Run the following command to install required libraries:

-bash
+nginx
 Copy
 Edit
-pip install numpy pandas scikit-learn imbalanced-learn 🔹 2.
-Train the Model
+pip install numpy pandas scikit-learn imbalanced-learn Step 2: Train the Fraud Detection Model
-Run the training script:
+Execute the training script:

-bash
+nginx
 Copy
 Edit
 python train.py
-This will:
-✔️ Load and preprocess the dataset
-✔️ Train the fraud detection model
-✔️ Save the trained model (fraud_detection_model.pkl)
+This will load and preprocess the dataset, train the fraud detection model, and save it as fraud_detection_model.pkl.

-3. Test Transactions
+Step 3: Test Transactions
 Run the test script:

-bash
+nginx
 Copy
 Edit
 python test.py
-The script will ask for 4 key inputs:
+The script will prompt you to enter key transaction details:

 Time

-V1, V2, V3 (PCA
+V1, V2, V3 (PCA-transformed numerical features)

+Amount

+Example Input
+yaml
+Copy
+Edit
+Enter Time: 2000
+Enter Feature V1: -1.5
+Enter Feature V2: 2.0
+Enter Feature V3: -0.8
+Enter Amount: 250.0
+Expected Output
+makefile
+Copy
+Edit
+Prediction: Fraudulent Transaction
+or

+makefile
+Copy
+Edit
+Prediction: Legitimate Transaction
+Observations
+The dataset is highly imbalanced, with very few fraudulent transactions.

+Using SMOTE improves the model’s ability to detect fraud.

+Random Forest and Gradient Boosting both perform well, but the best model depends on evaluation metrics.

+The testing interface allows quick verification of transactions without requiring all features.

+This project demonstrates a basic fraud detection system that can be further enhanced with real-time transaction monitoring and deep learning techniques.